 How Do Health Expenditures Vary Across the Population?

 In a given year, a small portion of the population is responsible for a very large percentage of total health spending.
-This slideshow explores the variation in health spending across the population through an analysis of the 2016 Medical Expenditure Panel Survey (MEPS) data.
-The analysis finds that 5% of the population accounted for half of total health spending in the United States.
-Family spending also is concentrated, with 10% of families accounting for half of total spending.
+This slideshow explores the variation in health spending across the population through an analysis of the 2019 Medical Expenditure Panel Survey (MEPS) data.
+The analysis finds that 5% of the population with the highest health expenditures accounted for nearly half of total health spending in the United States.
+At the other end of the spectrum, the half of the population with the lowest health expenditures accounted for only 3% of all spending.

-It also examines spending variation across different demographic and health factors, including age, gender, race, insurance status and presence of certain health conditions.
+It also examines spending variation by age, gender, race, insurance status and presence of certain health conditions.

 The chart collection is part of the Peterson-Kaiser Health System Tracker, an online information hub dedicated to monitoring and assessing the performance of the U.S. health system.